mohit065/VR_Project1_MohitNaik_IMT2022076/README.md

 ---

 ## Observations and Challenges
+CNN model shows to outperform the other models such as the SVM or MLP due to its ability to capture the spatial features and well generalization.
 Supervised machine learning methods perform much better than traditional methods in the segmentation task.

 ---